Shopify/web-configs/docs/guides/package-deprecation.md

 ## 5. Create your deprecation PR

-Create your PR with all the above changes and follow the normal PR review protocol to merge into master.
+Create your PR with all the above changes and follow the normal PR review protocol to merge into `main`.

 ## 6. Deprecate the package on npm